grafana/grafana/docs/sources/installation/configuration.md

 ### enabled
 Enable metrics reporting. defaults true.
 Available via HTTP API `/metrics`.

-### basic_auth_enabled
-Enables basic authentication on the metrics endpoint.
-Defaults to false.

 ### basic_auth_username
-Username to use for basic authentication on the metrics endpoint.
+If set configures the username to use for basic authentication on the metrics endpoint.

 ### basic_auth_password
-Password to use for basic authentication on the metrics endpoint.
+If set configures the password to use for basic authentication on the metrics endpoint.

 ### interval_seconds